Catherine22/WebServices/README.md

 > Override ```onReceivedSslError()``` and pop up a dialog to let users decide to continue (it would be unsafe maybe) or stop visiting the website.

 9. Switching desktop style or mobile style websites by user-agent
-10. Get media and location permission
+10. Getting media and location permission
 >You need to add following permission in your AndroidManifest.xml
 >And override ```onGeolocationPermissionsShowPrompt()``` and ```onPermissionRequest()``` in WebChromeClient.